uptane/deployment-considerations/customizations.md

 The third and fourth steps MAY be repeated up to a maximum number of retries, until both the OEM and the third party agree as to which updates should be installed.

 In the second option, the third party MAY choose to override the root of trust for ECUs, provided that the OEM makes this possible.
 Specifically, the third party may overwrite the map and Root metadata file on ECUs, so that updates are trusted and installed from repositories managed by the third party instead of the OEM.
 The OEM may infer whether a vehicle has done so by using its inventory database to see if the vehicle has recently been updated from its repositories.
 The OEM MAY choose to not make this option available to third parties.
-It can so, for example, by using a Hardware Security Module (HSM) to store Uptane code and data, which prevents third parties from overriding the root of trust.
+It can do so, for example, by using a Hardware Security Module (HSM) to store Uptane code and data, which prevents third parties from overriding the root of trust.

 ## Custom installation instructions for ECUs